Jean is endorsed by Indy Week

 ♦ Be transparent and accountable.

-Learn More About Why I am Running for County Commissioner
+Learn More About Why I am Running for Re-Election for County Commissioner

 Orange County has other critical needs including affordable housing; public transportation; caring for vulnerable residents including those who are elderly, disabled, immigrants, and poor; addressing climate change; and diversifying the tax base through economic development.

-Vote for me and together we can plan smarter, spend smarter, and forge a more equitable and sustainable Orange County.
+Re-elect me and together we can continue to plan smarter, spend smarter, and forge a more equitable and sustainable Orange County.

 Insightful, Collaborative & Effective Leadership